 Recorded 31 March 2021 as a MedComms Networking webinar.
 Produced by NetworkPharma.tv

 From academic to medical writer: a guide to getting started in medical communications

 By Dr Annick Moon, 13th edition published March 2021 [Download your copy]

 This guide focuses on medical writing careers in medical communications, in particular in MedComms agencies.
 The MedComms industry provides consultancy services to pharmaceutical companies, and the role of the medical writer is to use science and language to deliver these services successfully, while working to the highest ethical standards and adhering to industry regulations and guidelines.

 The aim of this guide is to give you the information you need to decide if you are suited to the role of medical writer, and to provide the insider knowledge you need to excel at interview.

-This issue includes six personal profiles written by current medical writing specialists in leading MedComms agencies, describing their personal journeys in to MedComms and the day-to-day work they now do and an updated Directory of agency contacts.
+This issue includes ten personal profiles written by current medical writing specialists in leading MedComms agencies, describing their personal journeys in to MedComms and the day-to-day work they now do as well as an updated directory of agency contacts.
 Continue reading

 So, hopefully after reading our CV guide you have now secured yourself an interview.
 The majority of companies during the pandemic have had to pivot to virtual interviewing.
 Despite this shift the most important advice doesn’t actually change (read our article on general interview tips for medcomms).
 However, to help your next video interview go as smoothly as possible we’ve collated some specific tips from speaking with clients and candidates sitting on both sides of the interviewing process.